WheretIB/muitv/README.md

 Just link your project a second time to resolve this issue.

 #### C allocation function override
-When ```OVERRIDE_CLIB_MALLOC``` is in use, the library will attempt to patch the malloc/calloc/realloc/free functions in memory.
+When ```MUITV_OVERRIDE_CLIB_MALLOC``` is in use, the library will attempt to patch the malloc/calloc/realloc/free functions in memory.
 Depending on the execution order and contents of global initializers in your application, some allocation might have happened before the override and the application will crash.